NC Buoy data

 5. NDBC Station Maintenance Update - check here for the latest on the vanishing NOAA buoys.

 6. The red circles represent the NOAA moored buoys.
 The yellow squares represent CDIP buoys/stations, and the green diamond CICESE in Mexico.
 When directional data are present, a blue arrow is drawn showing the mean swell direction for the CDIP stations at Santa Cruz, Diablo Canyon, Harvest Buoy, Huntington Beach, and San Clemente.
 The mean wave angle for the Harvest platform is indicated by the large light blue arrow in the lower left of the map.
-Sustained wind is plotted with a dark red vector indicating direction - 1/10 inch is 10 knots.
-In summary, blue arrows represent observed average direction and green arrows the predicted direction.
+The sustained wind is plotted with a dark red vector indicating direction – 1/10 inch is 10 knots.
+In summary, blue arrows represent the observed average direction and green arrows the predicted direction.

 8. Data is compiled and plotted twice per hour courtesy: